omidarmat/webDevNotes/JavaScript/javascript-theory.md

 - Receives the callback function that we would normally pass into the `.map()` method.
 - Returns a new flattened array.

-**`.sort()`**: used to sort elements of an array based a sorting logic implemented in a callback function that is passed into the method.
+**`.sort()`**: used to sort elements of an array based on a sorting logic implemented in a callback function that is passed into the method.
 If no callback is passed into the method, it can only be used to sort string values in an array, not numbers.

 - Mutates the original array.
 - Receives a callback function where the sorting logic is implemented.